 Being an entrepreneur in Haiti is not a new concept.
 Many Haitians sell in the open markets and earn enough to feed their families.
 With help from donors and partners, WWV has been able to financially assist people in starting or growing businesses, as well as providing guidance on understanding profit and loss, buying merchandise at the best price, and keeping accurate records to assess profitability and growth.

-World Wide Village also recently built and supports a sewing center where young women are trained in sewing skills.
-These young women are learning a valuable trade that will offer them a way to financially provide for their families.
+World Wide Village also recently built and supports a sewing center where young adults are trained in sewing skills.
+These students are learning a valuable trade that will offer them a way to financially provide for their families.

 Knowing that a healthy home is a necessity for sustainable living, World Wide Village has partnered with American construction teams to train and work alongside Haitian construction workers to build sturdy, long-lasting homes for families in Haiti.
 World Wide Village now employs two Haitian-led construction crews that are leading the way in constructing single-family homes in rural areas of Haiti.
 What a blessing a new home is for a family in Haiti!
 Siltamene and her family were the most recent recipients of a new home constructed by the WWV construction crew.
 Thanks to a generous donor – Byron Jones from the Dallas Cowboys – Siltamene and her six children have a new home where they can feel safe and secure and start to thrive.